 Chiropractors’ Student Loan Balances Are Among the Highest of Any Profession

-First, the average med school grad I’ve spoken with has a lower balance.
+First, the average med school graduate we help has a lower balance.
 Regardless of what schools tell you, it has to be more expensive to educate a med student than a chiropractic student.
 Why do chiropractic educations cost so much then?

-One reason is that there’s not many accredited chiropractic schools to choose from.
-The ones that are around are typically private or for profit institutions.
-Furthermore, the federal government does not impose any caps for practical purposes on how much student debt you can borrow.
-That means the schools that do exist have an unlimited amount of loans they can sign students up for.
-If you’ve already gotten through your first year, you’re probably going to stick around and accept whatever tuition increases they throw at you.
+Furthermore, the federal government doesn’t impose any caps for practical purposes on how much student debt you can borrow.
+That means the schools that do exist have an unlimited amount of federal and private student loans they can sign students up for.
+If you’ve already gotten through your first year of chiropractic college, you’re probably going to stick around and accept whatever tuition increases they throw at you.